Using a Separate Migrations Project

 Add a reference to your DbContext project.

 Move the migrations and model snapshot files to the class library.

 If you have no existing migrations, generate one in the project containing the DbContext then move it.
 This is important because if the migrations project does not contain an existing migration, the Add-Migration command will be unable to find the DbContext.

 Configure the migrations assembly:

-Add a reference to your migrations assembly from the startup assembly.
+Add a reference to your migrations project from the startup project.

-If this causes a circular dependency, update the output path of the class library:
+If this causes a circular dependency, you can update the base output path of the migrations project instead: